Ind

 Player Bio

 Born in 1988 in Delhi to a Punjabi family, Kohli was interested in cricket from a very early age.
-He used to hold a cricket bat as a 3-year kid and would ask his father to bowl at him.
+He used to hold a cricket bat as a 3-year-old kid and would ask his father to bowl at him.
 Kohli’s father admitted him to an academy where he trained under the watchful guidance of Rajkumar Sharma.
-Recalling Kohli’s early days, Rajkumar Sharma said that Kohli oozed class from an early age.

 “He oozed talent.
 It was so difficult to keep him quiet.
 He was a natural in whatever he did and I was most impressed with his attitude.
 He was ready to bat at any spot, and I had to literally push him home after the training sessions.
 He just wouldn’t leave,” Rajkumar Sharma had said in an interview.

-Kohli went on to play for the Delhi U 15 team in October 2002 and was part of the 2002-03 Polly Umrigar Trophy.
+Kohli went on to play for the Delhi U-15 team in October 2002 and was part of the 2002-03 Polly Umrigar Trophy.
 He finished as the leading run-getter for his team and was appointed as the captain in the next season.
-He smashed 390 runs in just 5 matches including two centuries and two half-centuries.
-He kept churning out runs on a consistent basis and in the 2003-04 Vijay Merchant Trophy, Kohli was at his staggering best scoring 470 runs in just 4 matches.
+He smashed 390 runs in just 5 matches, including two centuries and two half-centuries.
+He kept churning out runs on a consistent basis, and in the 2003-04 Vijay Merchant Trophy, Kohli was at his staggering best, scoring 470 runs in just 4 matches.

-Following his consistent run, Kohli was awarded a place in the India U 19 squad for the tour of England in July 2006.
-India won the series and Kohli emerged as a promising talent and earned accolades from the then Indian manager Lalchand Rajput.
-The same year Kohli made his first-class debut for Delhi against Tamil Nadu in November.
-A month later, Kohli had to deal with a big personal loss after the death of his father but he decided to play a day after his father’s death and went onto score a match-saving 90 against Karnataka.
+Following his consistent run, Kohli was awarded a place in the India U-19 squad for the tour of England in July 2006.
+India won the series, and Kohli emerged as a promising talent and earned accolades from the then-Indian manager Lalchand Rajput.
+The same year Kohli made his First-Class debut for Delhi against Tamil Nadu in November.
+A month later, Kohli had to deal with a big personal loss after the death of his father, but he decided to play a day after his father’s death and went onto score a match-saving 90 against Karnataka.

 He was soon drafted into the senior Indian side when he was included in the squad for the ODI series in Sri Lanka.
-Regular openers Sachin Tendulkar and Virender Sehwag had sustained injuries and Kohli played as a makeshift opener scoring a solitary fifty in his 5 outings.
+Regular openers Sachin Tendulkar and Virender Sehwag had sustained injuries, and Kohli played as a makeshift opener scoring a solitary fifty in his 5 outings.
 The youngster took some time to settle himself in a side loaded with superstars.

 He smashed his maiden international century in 2009 in an ODI against Sri Lanka in Kolkata.
 Along with Gautam Gambhir, Kohli shared a sensational stand and helped India win the match from a precarious situation.
 Gambhir showed a great gesture by awarding his Man of the Match Award to Kohli.